Education in Peru: 1941 Organic Law of Education

 Following the congressional review, another Organic Law of Education was established in 1941.
 This law provided primary education students studies that were specific to certain populations though had the same core content; students in urban areas received an industrial-focused education while those in rural areas obtained an education based in agriculture.
 With secondary education, the law provided industry specific studies as well as vocational studies.
 The law required schools to teach civics, geography, history and religion, all in the Spanish language by a Peruvian citizen.
 Compulsory education was enacted up to the age of 40, with educators traveling to rural areas to teach indigenous Peruvians courses on animal husbandry, farming and sanitation.
 At the university level, institutions were granted autonomy from the government while a fixed budget was established in the national budget.
 The education system established in 1941 lasted in Peru into the 1960s.

 A report by the Ministry of Public Education that was presented in Bogota, Colombia at the 1963 Conference of Ministers of Education highlighted multiple problems in Peru's educational structure.
 The minister shared that poor development hampered funding, illiteracy common, cultural barriers prevents indigenous groups from being educated and that transportation to educational facilities was poor.

+Revolutionary government

+The Revolutionary Government of the Armed Forces of Peru attempted to democratize schools in Peru by constructing new schools and promoting the inclusion of the indigenous peoples of Peru in education.
 In 1972, the National Policy for Bilingual Education came into effect; a monumental step considering the teaching of any indigenous language was previously prohibited.
-Beginning in the 1980s, many Peruvian families began choosing private over public schools for their children, leading to urban migration for these private schools.